rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

 If you create the alias you can use df -h instead of including the --exclude=squashfs option.

 - run df -h --exclude=squashfs
 - Insert the flash drive
 - run df -h --exclude=squashfs

 Look for a new entry in the table.
-For example, on my laptop I have two flash driver mounted.
+For example, on my laptop I have two flash drives mounted.

 ```bash
 Filesystem      Size  Used Avail Use% Mounted on